apache/druid/docs/release-info/migr-ansi-sql-null.md

 * `druid.expressions.useStrictBooleans=false`
 * `druid.generic.useThreeValueLogicForNativeFilters=true`

-Note that these configurations are deprecated and scheduled for removal.
+These configurations are deprecated and scheduled for removal.

 ## Migrate to SQL compliant mode

-If your business logic relies on the behavior of legacy mode, you can emulate the null handling behavior while operating Druid in SQL compatible null handling mode.
+If your business logic relies on the behavior of legacy mode, you have the following options to operate Druid in SQL compatible null handling mode:
-You can:

 * Modify your ingestion SQL and ingestion specs to handle nulls at ingestion time.
     This means that you are modifying incoming data.
     For example, replacing a null for a string column with an empty string or a 0 for a numeric column.
     However, it means that your existing queries should operate as if Druid were in legacy mode.
     If you do not care about preserving null values, this is a good option for you.
-* Update your SQL queries to handle the new behavior at query time.
+* Update your SQL queries to be SQL compliant.
-    This means you preserve the incoming data with nulls intact.
+    This means you can preserve the incoming data with nulls intact.
-    However, you must rewrite any affected client-side queries.
+    However, you must rewrite any affected client-side queries to be SQL compliant.
-    If you may want to convert to SQL-compliant behavior in the future, or if you have a requirement to preserve null values, choose this option.
+    If you have a requirement to preserve null values, choose this option.

 ### Replace null values at ingestion time